curl/everything-curl/http/cookies.md

 `-c` is the instruction to *write* cookies to a file, `-b` is the instruction to *read* cookies from a file.
 Oftentimes you want both.

-When curl writes cookies to this file, it will save all known cookies including those that are session cookies (without a given lifetime). curl itself has no notion of a session and it does not know when a session ends so it will not flush session cookies unless you tell it to.
+When curl writes cookies to this file, it saves all known cookies including those that are session cookies (without a given lifetime). curl itself has no notion of a session and it does not know when a session ends so it does not flush session cookies unless you tell it to.

 ## New cookie session

 Instead of telling curl when a session ends, curl features an option that lets the user decide when a new session *begins*.

-A new cookie session means that all the old session cookies will be thrown away.
+A new cookie session means that all the old session cookies are be thrown away.
 It is the equivalent of closing a browser and starting it up again.

 Tell curl a new cookie session starts by using `-j, --junk-session-cookies`: